 Tips for Before and After Application

 In case you have a low E (low emission) glass, find the location of the low E in your window system before applying the film.
 Once the film is applied it should not be cleaned until the film is cured, some films take as long as 30 days to cure.
-Check with vendor for the curing period.
+Check with the vendor for the curing period.
 In order to clean the film, use a solution of water with a small quantity of soap.
-Avoid products which are high in ammonia and industrial strength cleaners or any abrasive solutions or tools that scratch the film.
+Avoid products that are high in ammonia and industrial-strength cleaners or any abrasive solutions or tools that scratch the film.